 Pricing: Discounts for nonprofits, basic plan free up to 15 team members & very functional, paid version starts at £9.49 per user per month.

 Asana has some pro features we’d love to be able to use!
-It doesn’t have a referral programme but we have the pro version on our wishlist -if you’re feeling generous and want to help us out with something really practical you can donate it to us here. 🙂
+You can help us by signing up to Asana via our referral link here, where we can get referral rewards for signups, which all go back into running Turf as a charity.
+We also have the pro version on our wishlist -if you’re feeling generous and want to help us out with something really practical you can donate it to us here. 🙂

 - Gantt charts – a fancy excel project management spreadsheet.